-The Canadian National Exhibition is committed to protecting the privacy of any personal information you may provide when visiting our Web site.
+The Canadian National Exhibition is committed to protecting the privacy of any personal information you may provide when visiting our Website.
 Part of that commitment is to explain what information may be collected and why, how it will be used and who may have access to it.
-Our practices have been designed to ensure compliance with the privacy provisions of the Municipal Freedom of Information and Protection of Privacy Act.
+Our practices have been designed to ensure compliance with information protection provisions of applicable laws.

 The Canadian National Exhibition Web server does not collect or retain your e-mail address in a database format although some Internet Service Providers may automatically include your e-mail address with your IP address (Internet Protocol).

 Any Canadian National Exhibition site where personal information is requested will contain a notice outlining our legal authority to collect it and include the following information: The purpose for collecting the personal information.

 - How it will be used and who will have access to it.

 - Who to contact if you have any questions about these practices.

 - Personal information is only disposed of according to a records retention schedule.

 - To ensure personal information is unrecoverable, a utility program is used to remove the electronic data and any paper records generated are shredded.